 “Collette!”
 I yelled.

 She seemed unaware I was calling to her.
 Instead, she ran past me and sat on the closet floor.
 Her bed was untouched, but the floor had clothes and other items strung about.
+Most were in the closet in a high pile.
+It was as though she had built a den on the floor of the closet.
+Clothes were stacked up in a circular formation.
 I went over to her and put my hand on her shoulder.
 It seemed to jar her awake as if she had been sleepwalking.

 Colette looked frightened, and tears welled up in her eyes.
 “The bad man can’t find me, can he?”